Five Independent Workforce Trends Impacting the Future of Work

 The independent workforce is a valuable pool of talent, offering great benefits to businesses including in-demand skillsets, staffing flexibility, and access to knowledgeable experts without adding to company payroll.
 But just how much do you know about the preferences and trends impacting today’s most sought-after independent professionals?

-2. Enterprises are Turning to Independent Talent
+2. Enterprises are Bringing in Independent Talent

 At the same time, we are seeing a continued trend of people pursuing independent work.
 In fact, our research finds that the independent workforce is expanding three times faster than general employment.
 It therefore comes as no surprise that enterprises are increasingly relying on this growing pool of talent as part of their workforce strategy.

 Tapping into this valuable pool of workers is now imperative for businesses to remain competitive—65% of executives say that the external workforce is important or very important to operating at full capacity and meeting market demands.
 Independent professionals provide access to the specialized skills that businesses are struggling to find.

 3. The Number of Highly-Skilled, High-Earning Independents is Increasing

 Today, there are nearly 42 million people working independently, and many of them are highly-skilled professionals earning more than $100K per year.
 The improving economy is leading to more work and pricing power for this population, especially for those who have in-demand skills—IT, marketing, and biotech/pharma.

 Highly-skilled traditional employees are realizing that they can become high-earning independents, and enjoy the many benefits that come with lifestyle including increased flexibility and higher job satisfaction.
 As businesses continue to seek out and engage this type of talent, demand for these workers will continue to increase.